pavodi-NM/sam_annotator/README.md

 > **⚠️ DEVELOPMENT VERSION NOTICE**
 >
 > This package is currently in early development (alpha stage).
 The API and functionality may change
 > significantly between versions.
-Use in production environments is not recommended at this time.
+Please, contact the author for any feedback or suggestions.

 ## Features